 AI and trend limits

 AI can draft infrastructure snippets, CLI commands, policies, diagrams, and troubleshooting checklists.
 That makes verification more important.
-RoleMath's cloud AI panels are descriptive workflow context only, not hiring-demand or job-loss evidence.
+RoleMath's cloud AI-usage context are descriptive workflow context only, not hiring-demand or job-loss evidence.
 A cloud portfolio should show what you checked: least privilege, public exposure, cost risks, deletion/cleanup, logs, and failure behavior.

 Honest bottom line